 Any enquiries/e-mails sent to website subscribers for the purpose of solicitation will be deleted.
 Any enquiries/e-mails we deem to be a scam or fradulent will be deleted.

 What should your

-- You should give as much detail as possible about your dress.
-Size your dress accurately, for example if your dress was a size 14 when you bought it and you had it taken in, you will need to include this information under ‘Alterations’.
+- You should give as much detail as possible about your wedding dress.
+Size your dress accurately, for example, if your dress was a size 14 when you bought it, you will need to include this information under ‘Alterations’.
 Also if your dress has any marks or damage these should also be listed under the dress description.

-- Generally speaking second hand/once worn wedding dresses sell for approximately half their original price.
+- Second hand/once worn designer wedding dresses on sale prices will be approximately half their original price.
 This pricing rule would be based on the dress being recently purchased, in excellent condition and have been professionally cleaned.

-- Dresses that are Unworn/Unaltered/New, with tags attached, will have a higher value and your asking price should reflect this.
+- Trending wedding dresses in Ireland which are unworn/unaltered/new, with tags attached, will have a higher value and your asking sale price should reflect this.

 - If you in doubt as to what price to put on your dress, have a look through the dress galleries and compare your dress to similar dresses.
 Also feel free to contact us at email@example.com and we will be happy to help you.

 You can upload your pictures straight onto the website, through the ‘Sell My Dress’ link or if you prefer you can e-mail them to us at firstname.lastname@example.org and we will upload for you.
 We will re-size and edit pictures where necessary.
 Please ensure to let us know if you want your face removed from pictures.

 All items listed for sale must have an accompanying picture.
 It is our policy not to display items without a picture.
 We reserve the right not to display pictures we deem unfit or unsuitable.
 Submitted pictures should not depict dresses or items owned by other people.